testbenchcc/markdown-notes-app/roadmap.md

     - [x] Commit and push notes repo.
     - [x] Pull notes repo safely, with conflict awareness.
     - [x] Manage `.gitignore` entries under notes root.
-  - [ ] Minimize direct GitHub REST usage, reserving it for optional metadata.
+  - [x] Minimize direct GitHub REST usage, reserving it for optional metadata (no direct GitHub REST calls are used yet; future work will use it only for history/metadata).
   - API key is located within .env file along with repo URL: GHUB_API_KEY, NOTES_REPO_REMOTE_URL
   - refer to Frontend checklist to determin any needed endpoints.
-  - Seperate this code into its own local library and call it into the project.
+  - [x] Separate this code into its own local library and call it into the project.

   - **Frontend**
-  - [ ] Ensure versioning UI (history views, status, gitignore management) uses the new backend flows.
+  - [x] Ensure versioning UI (status, manual sync actions, gitignore management) uses the new backend flows.
+(History views remain planned for future GitHub metadata endpoints.)
-  - [ ] Provide clear error and success feedback for git operations.
+  - [x] Provide clear error and success feedback for git operations.
-  - [ ] Add any needed settings to the settings modal Versioning category.
+  - [x] Add any needed settings to the settings modal Versioning category.

-  - [ ] Add settings for automatically performing sync actions.
+  - [x] Add settings for automatically performing sync actions.
 All actions must be fully non-interactive and must never wait for user input.
 Each action can have its own timer:

-    - [ ] Enable auto commit
+    - [x] Enable auto commit
       - Interval: seconds or minutes
       - Behavior: automatically stage and commit configured paths if there are changes.
         If commit fails, log the error and skip to the next run.

-    - [ ] Enable auto pull
+    - [x] Enable auto pull
       - Interval: minutes
       - Behavior: `git pull --rebase origin <branch>`.
         If pull succeeds, mark last pull status as OK.